rage/java-programming/data/index.md

 ## Credits and certificate

 No more exams will be held on this course.
-If you wish to complete Introduction to Programming and the Advanced Course in Programming for credits, see [Python Programming MOOC](https://programming-23.mooc.fi).
+If you wish to complete Introduction to Programming and the Advanced Course in Programming for credits, see [Python Programming MOOC](https://programming-24.mooc.fi).

-You can get a certificate for each course (Java Programming I & Java Programming II seperately) from here: https://www.mooc.fi/en/profile/completions.
+You can get a certificate for each course (Java Programming I & Java Programming II separately) at here: https://www.mooc.fi/en/profile/completions.